-- a) Emergency - Injury or illness that poses immediate risk to a person's life or long-term health - b) Health Service Provider - Any health care professional authorized to take care of patient or those who are medically unwell - c) Transfer - To move, carry or transport patient from a health service provider or health unit to the other for convenience of treatment - d) Refer - To move, carry or transport patient from a health service provider or health Unit to another for purpose of further (mostly superior or specialized) medical care.
+- a) Emergency Injury or illness that poses immediate risk to a person's life or long-term health. - b) Refer To move, carry or transport patient from a health service provider or health Unit to another for purpose of further (mostly superior or specialised) medical care. - c) Transfer To move, carry or transport patient from a health service provider or health unit to the other for convenience of treatment. - d) Health Service Provider Any health care professional authorized to take care of patient or those who are medically unwell.

-- a) The DVC- AFA will supervise the implementation of this procedure - b) CMO will ensure implementation of this procedure
+- a) The DVC-API is responsible for the supervision of the implementation of this procedure. - b) DHWS is responsible for the implementation and maintenance of this procedure.

-- 6.1 Health service provider receives information of an emergency. - 6.2 Health service provider gives first Aid or medical care or advises on incident management. - 6.3 When appropriate, the senior most relevant health service provider is informed to take charge. - 6.4 Health service provider activates the emergency system in the health center as would be appropriate. - 6.5 Health Service Provider completes the treatment or discharges or transfers or refers the patient appropriately, providing right documentation. - 6.6 The Health Service providers follow and complete the outpatient treatment guide for non-emergency cases regarding documentation.
+- a) Health service provider receives information of an emergency. - b) Health service provider gives First Aid or medical care or advises on incident management. - c) When appropriate, the senior most relevant health service provider is informed to take charge.

+- d) Health service provider activates the emergency system in the health centre as would be ap propriate. - e) Health Service Provider completes the treatment or discharges or transfers or refers the pati ent appropriately, providing the right documentation. - f) The Health Service providers follow and complete the outpatient treatment guide for nonemergency cases regarding documentation.